 Preparing for a TECEP®

-In order to succeed on a TECEP® examination, the student needs specific knowledge of the subject matter and test-taking skills.
-Even with previous background in an area, it is unlikely that a student can simply proceed to take and pass the exam.
-The first step is to review the information contained in the test description to learn what will be required.
-The student will typically have to read several textbooks from the list of possible readings in the test description.
-Succeeding on examinations requires planning and preparation.
+In order to earn succeed on a TECEP® you need specific knowledge of the subject and test-taking skills.
+Even previous background in the subject is no guarantee that you can simply take and pass the exam.
+The first step is to review the information in the test description to learn what is required.

-TECEP® exams are general, end-of-course examinations, and are not usually developed to reflect the content of one specific textbook.
-The textbooks listed for each examination are current texts for college courses with the same or similar title at the time the test is developed.
-But in general, many college-level textbooks are suitable.
-It should be noted that several TECEP® exams are based on a specific textbook.
-When this is the case, the information is noted in the text section of the test description.
-Whether choosing a text that is on the list or not, always compare the table of contents with the Roman numeral outline of topics in the test description.
-This comparison will identify areas that may not be covered in a particular text.
-If students find gaps in coverage in the texts that have been obtained, they should make every effort to locate the information somewhere else.
+TECEP® exams are equivalent to comprehensive, end-of-course exams, and are not usually developed to reflect the content of one specific textbook or resource.
+The textbooks listed in each test description are current texts for college courses with the same or similar title at the time the test is developed, but this is no guarantee that reading the textbook will lead to passing a TECEP exam.
+Whether choosing a text that is on the list or not, always compare the table of contents with the topic outline in the test description.
+This comparison will help you identify areas that may not be covered in a particular text.
+If you find gaps in coverage, try to locate the information somewhere else.
 Remember, the broader your background of knowledge, the more likely you will receive a passing score.

-MBS Direct: You can order many textbooks directly from Thomas Edison State College's textbook supplier, MBS Direct.
-However, due to fluctuating demand for TECEP®-related textbooks, it is not possible to order all TECEP® texts through MBS Direct.
-To learn if your texts are available, go to www.studytactics.com.
+MBS Direct: You can order many, but not all, textbooks from the College's textbook supplier, MBS Direct.
+To learn if your text is available, go to www.studytactics.com.
 At that site, click on the "COLLEGE" tab and follow the prompts.
-If MBS Direct has your text, you may order it online.

 Using Textbooks/Study in General

 Reading is such a basic skill that we are tempted to just do it, rather than to think about how we do it.
 However, when we are reading to learn and to remember, it pays to be thorough.
-The following set of tips on how to read a textbook should very helpful.
-The benefits from these tips can help to improve your TECEP® score.
+The following set of tips on how to read a textbook should be very helpful.

-Always read the introductory material at the beginning of each chapter of the book before proceeding.
+Always read the introductory material at the beginning of each chapter.
 This introductory material usually talks about what is to follow and establishes an idea of what to expect.
 When you can anticipate what is to come, you will remember it better.

-- Test your own memory.
-Take notes as you study and then try to write out these notes from memory.
+Test your own memory.
+Take notes as you study and then try to write out your notes from memory.
 Review the areas that you do not remember.
 Do not expect to remember material well after only a single reading.
-In order to retain learning in memory, most people must go over the text several times.
-Further, material that has not been read recently is often difficult to remember.
-Plan your study so that on the day of the examination you will have recently reviewed all of the content that is to be covered on the examination.
+In order to retain learning in memory, most people must go over the material several times.
+Also, material that has not been read recently is often difficult to remember.
+Plan your study so that on the day of the exam you have recently reviewed the material.

 Taking Multiple-Choice Tests

 Many TECEP® exams are multiple-choice tests.
-Virtually everyone is familiar with this type of test and understands how to proceed.
-But some basic points cannot be stressed too often.
+Everyone is familiar with this type of test but some basic points are important to mention.

 Manage your time efficiently.
-Calculate how much time you are given to answer each question.
+Calculate how much time you have to answer each question.
 For example, if you have two hours to answer 100 questions, that equals 72 seconds per question.
-The time you need for each individual question, of course, will vary.
-You may find it useful to make a little table to help pace yourself.
+Of course, the time you need for each individual question will vary.
+You may find it useful to make a table to help pace yourself.
 For example, if you start a 100-question exam at 1:00 p.m. and you have two hours, your chart might look like this:

 Postpone answers to the hardest questions.
 Test questions vary in difficulty and in the time that they take to answer.
 Do not get stuck on any one question.
-If it is difficult, leave it and go on to the next question, but mark it so that you can return to it later.
+If it is difficult, leave it and go on to the next question, but make a note so that you can return to it later.

 Consider all possibilities.
 Remember that the multiple-choice question works because at least some of the WRONG answers appear to be correct.
 Do not base your final answer on a reading of just one alternative.
-Read the entire set of answer options and form a final judgment after considering all of the possibilities.
+Read the entire set of answer choices and pick the answer after considering all of the possibilities.

 Choose the best answer.
-The test directions tell you to choose the best answer, not the correct answer.
 If you are not sure that one of the possible answers is completely correct, you should pick the one you think is closest to correct

 Taking Essay Tests

-Essay tests, like multiple-choice tests, require knowledge of the subject and an ability to apply language skills.
-However, essay tests are different and must be approached differently.
-Almost everyone has experience in writing essays, but the following points may be helpful:
+Essay tests require subject knowledge and an ability to write clearly.
+Almost everyone has experience in writing essays, but the following points may be helpful.

 Practice writing answers to sample questions beforehand.
-Essay tests require writing skills.
-Writing skills are best acquired by writing.
-The chances of success on the essay examinations increase when you practice.
-You will gain even more benefit if you can receive a review of these practice efforts from someone who has some knowledge of writing.
+Essay tests require writing skills which are best acquired by writing.
+Your chance of success increases when you practice.

 Pay particular attention to the verbs in the essay questions.
 Words such as "analyze," "describe," "review," "summarize," etc., give you important guidance as to how to shape your answer.
 A verb like "contrast," for example, requires you to review the points of difference between two things; a verb like "compare" is more general and requires a review of points of similarity as well as difference.
 If there is an instruction like "briefly summarize," do just that.
 A lengthy response to a question that asks you to "briefly summarize" is wasted effort.
-Your score will not be increased beyond the stipulated amount even if your lengthy answer is a good one.
-Your time is better spent on other things.
+Your score will not be increased even if your lengthy answer is a good one.

 What Does a TECEP® Cost?